Operation Mongoose: Execution

 By July, the operation still showed little progress.
 Phase I of Operation Mongoose drew to a close.
 The Special Group provided plans on March 14, 1962, for the first phase of the operation until the end of July 1962.
 There were four main objectives for Phase 1; a. was to gather hard intelligence on the target area, b.
 Undertake all other political, economic, and covert actions short of creating a revolt in Cuba or the need for U.S. armed intervention, c.
 Be consistent with U.S. overt policy and be in the position to pull away with a minimum loss of assets in U.S. prestige, d.
 Continue JCS planning and essential preliminary actions for a decisive U.S. capability for intervention.
 During Phase I the Punta del Este conference was a major U.S. political action to isolate Castro and neutralize his influence in the Hemisphere.
 President Kennedy's successful visit to Mexico was another major U.S. political action with an impact upon the operation but was not directly tied to the operation.
 Two political operations were performed in Phase I: counter Castro-Communist propaganda exploitation of May Day and to arouse strong Hemisphere reaction to Cuban military suppression of the hunger demonstration at Cardenas in June.
 Another key interest for Operation Mongoose was the Cuban refugees as it was thought they wanted to overthrow the Communist regime in Havana and recapture their homeland.
 The refugees were given open U.S. assistance to remain in the country, yet were involved in covert actions in a limited way.
 Policy limitations of audibility and visibility were taken into consideration for the handling and use of the refugee potential.
-As Phase 1 drew to a close Phase II projected plan was written up and considered four possibilities.
+As Phase I drew to a close, a Phase II projected plan was written up and it considered four possibilities.
 The first option was to cancel operational plans and treat Cuba as a Bloc nation and protect Hemisphere from it.
 The next possibility was to exert all possible diplomatic, economic, psychological, and other pressures to overthrow the Castro-Communist regime without overt employment of U.S. military.
 Another possibility was to help the Cubans overthrow the Castro-Communist regime with a step-by-step phase to ensure success including the use of military force if required.
 The last possibility was to use a provocation and overthrow the Castro-Communist regime by U.S. military force.
 In his July review, Lansdale recommended a more aggressive short-term plan of action.
 He believed that time was of the essence, especially given intensified Soviet military build-up in Cuba.
 New plans were drawn to recruit more Cubans to infiltrate the Castro regime, to interrupt Cuban radio and television broadcasts, and to deploy commando sabotage units.